VJBots/Rename-Render/README.md

 ### Deploy on VPS

+ * Clone the Repo.

 ```
 git clone https://github.com/WebX-Divin/Rename-Bot-V1.0
 ```
+ * Move to the Repo Folder in the VPS.

 ```
 cd Rename-Bot-V1.0
 ```
+ * Inside the cloned folder install the pip, by the following command.

 ```
 apt install python3-pip
 ```
+ * Install the required modules using the following command.

 ```
 pip install -r requirements.txt
 ```